tremby/Sprintly-GitHub/README.md

 See `sprintly --help` for basic usage instructions.

-	Usage: sprintly [options]

-	Options:
+	usage: sprintly [-h] [--all] [--install-hook] [--uninstall-hook]

+	optional arguments:
-	  -h, --help		show this help message and exit
-	  -a, --all			show items for all products --install-hook	install commit-msg hook in current directory (must be a git repository)
-	  --uninstall-hook	uninstall commit-msg hook in current directory (must be a git repository)
+	  -h, --help        show this help message and exit --all, -a         show items for all products --install-hook    install commit-msg hook in current git repository --uninstall-hook  uninstall commit-msg hook in current git repository

 Installing `sprintly`
 ---------------------